Tobacco fact sheet

 - the greatest number of smokers

-- the highest rates of male smoking prevalence
+- the highest rates of adult smoking prevalence

-- One in three cigarettes consumed globally is smoked in the Western Pacific Region.
+- One third of the cigarettes consumed globally are smoked in the Region.

-- It is estimated that two people die each minute from tobacco–related disease in the Region.
+- Approximately three people die every minute due to tobacco-related diseases in the Region.

 Second-hand smoke kills

-- Second-hand smoke contains over 7000 chemicals of which 70 are known carcinogens.
+- Secondhand smoke contains over 7000 chemicals of which at least 69 are known carcinogens.

 Tobacco's toll on human life

 - No consumer product kills as many people, and as needlessly, as does tobacco.
 It killed 100 million people in the 20th century.
-Unless we act, it could kill up to 1 billion people in the 21st century.
-All of these deaths will have been entirely preventable.
+Unless we act, the death toll can reach 1 billion people in the 21st century.

-- Tobacco causes over 20 different diseases, many of them fatal or disabling.
-It is responsible for over 71% of all cases of lung cancer deaths globally, 42% of chronic respiratory disease deaths and nearly 10% of all deaths from cardiovascular disease.
+- Tobacco is responsible for over 71% of all cases of lung cancer deaths globally, 42% of chronic respiratory disease deaths, and nearly 10% of all deaths from cardiovascular disease.

 The poor are most harmed

 - The costs related to tobacco use are significant.
-Most tobacco–related deaths occur among working–age adults.
+Most tobacco-related deaths occur among working-age adults.
 Those who do not succumb immediately often face prolonged disability.
-In the low–income countries, where health insurance is scarce or nonexistent, the direct health–care costs are frequently borne entirely by families.
+In low-income countries, where health insurance is scarce or non-existent, direct health-care costs are frequently borne entirely by families.

 Use international law as the basis for national regulation of tobacco